Internship & Field Experience Program

 Before you complete the application, you must either attend an informational session or meet with Dr. Baker.
 After that initial meeting, the application is a two-step process:

-- Step 1: Complete the online application form: Internship Application Form
+- Step 1: Complete the online application form: Internship & Field Experience Application Form

 - Step 2: Complete a personal statement.
 Instructions are available here: Personal Statement Instructions

-When the personal statement is complete, email the final document to Dr. Baker at kimberly.baker@uni.edu
+When the personal statement is complete, email the final document to Prof Baker at kimberly.baker@uni.edu

 Career Services Workshops

-The Career Services Workshops for interns are scheduled for the following times:
+The Career Services Workshops for interns & field experience students are scheduled for the following times: